quequotion/wingpanel-indicator-powersave/README.md

 # Wingpanel Powersave indicator
-wingpanel-indicator-powersave is a user-discretion power management utility, serving as a front-end to [throttlectl](https://github.com/quequotion/pantheon-qq/tree/master/throttlectl), a command-line user-discretion power management utility written in bash.
+wingpanel-indicator-powersave is a user-discretion power management utility, serving as a frontend to [throttlectl](https://github.com/quequotion/pantheon-qq/tree/master/throttlectl), a command-line user-discretion power management utility written in bash.

 ---